Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Results

 \section{Results}

-Throughout this work we employ the following notation.
-ML($X$) refers to predictions made by a MLFF trained on data generated using method $X$.
-All MLFF are based on \texttt{MACE}.
+We employ the following notation throughout.
+ML($X$) refers to predictions made by an MLFF (\texttt{QNEP} or \texttt{MACE}) trained on data generated using method $X$.
 In the case of $X=\text{DFT}_\text{E}$, the training data includes energies computed using an approximate exchange and correlation density functional only. $X=\text{DFT}_\text{E,F}$ also includes atomic forces in the training data. $\Delta$ML($X$) refers to results generated using a simple linear combination of two MLFFs.
 The first MLFF corresponds to ML(DFT$_\text{E,F}$), whereas the second MLFF is trained on the difference in energy between WFT method $X$ and DFT.
 This includes Hartree-Fock (HF), M\o ller-Plesset perturbation theory (MP2), CC singles and doubles (CCSD) and CC singles, doubles, and perturbative triples (CCSD(T)).
 More details are explained in Sec.~\ref{meth}.